tsgates/arch-wiki-markdown/wiki/Installing_Arch_Linux_in_VMware.md

     # tar zxf /mnt/VMwareTools*.tar.gz
     # cd vmware-tools-distrib

-Make sure you have the development tools installed to build the kernel modules
+Make sure you have the base-devel installed, which provides the development tools to build the kernel modules.

-    # pacman -S base-devel

 Run the installer and use the default answers for all questions: